zivmax/cs132-elevator/README.md

-# System Behaviour
-  - 2 Elevators in all
-  - Automatically close the door if user don't close it.
-  - Response with floor arrived before open door arriving a floor calling up/down.
-  - Schedule the elevator for best efficiency according expected time cost.
-  - Any other behaviour a elevator system will have in real life.

 # Available Request/Response
   ## Available User Requests
   - "open_door", For example, `open_door#1` means a user in the elevator1 press the open door button.